zachweintraub/joust-game/README.md

 ## Setup/Installation Requirements

--   Please clone from the Github repo https://bwhellar.github.io/Jousting/
+-   Please clone from the Github repo Insert
 -   By pressing Enter the player is allowed to play Joust.

 This app requires the internet as it uses HTMl and CSS and Javascript.